redis/redis-doc/topics/sentinel.md

 * **+failover-state-reconf-slaves** `<instance details>` -- Failover state changed to `reconf-slaves` state.
 * **+failover-detected** `<instance details>` -- A failover started by another Sentinel or any other external entity was detected (An attached slave turned into a master).
 * **+slave-reconf-sent** `<instance details>` -- The leader sentinel sent the `SLAVEOF` command to this instance in order to reconfigure it for the new slave.
-* **+slave-reconf-inprog** `<instance details>` -- The slave being reconfigured showed to be a slave of the new master ip:port pair, but the synchronization process is not yet complete.
+* **+slave-reconf-inprog** `<instance details>` -- The slave being reconfigured showed to be a slave of the new master IP:port pair, but the synchronization process is not yet complete.
 * **+slave-reconf-done** `<instance details>` -- The slave is now synchronized with the new master.
 * **-dup-sentinel** `<instance details>` -- One or more sentinels for the specified master were removed as duplicated (this happens for instance when a Sentinel instance is restarted).
 * **+sentinel** `<instance details>` -- A new sentinel for this master was detected and attached.